San Miguel de Allende with Kids: Art, Color and Colonial Charm

 This former textile factory has been converted into one of the most impressive art and design centers in Mexico.
 Fabrica La Aurora houses dozens of galleries, studios, and shops spread across a sprawling industrial complex.
 The scale of the space means kids have room to move, and many of the galleries display large-scale sculptures and installations that are genuinely engaging for younger visitors.

-Some studios welcome children and will let them watch artists at work.
+Some studios welcome children and let them watch artists at work.
 Ask at the front desk which galleries are currently offering demonstrations.
-On Saturday mornings, the complex often hosts a small organic market outside, which is a lovely way to start your visit.
+On Saturday mornings, the complex often hosts a small organic market outside.

 Art Workshops for Kids

 San Miguel is a city built on art, and there are several workshops designed specifically for young creators.
-The Children's Art Foundation runs a Little Picasso program for ages 4 to 12, where kids draw, paint, sculpt with clay, make puppets, and even learn about great masters in art history.
+The Children's Art Foundation runs a Little Picasso program for ages 4 to 12.
 Lavinia's Art House offers creative workshops that blend art with emotional development.
-And Hiru Art Studio runs drop-in programs that are perfect if you are only in town for a few days.
+Hiru Art Studio runs drop-in programs that are perfect if you are only in town for a few days.

 One of the most memorable family activities is the mojigangas workshop, where you can make your own miniature version of the giant papier-mache puppets that parade through San Miguel during festivals.
-These towering figures -- sometimes 12 feet tall -- are a beloved tradition, and building your own is a hands-on way to connect with local culture.
+The full-size ones reach 12 feet tall.
+Building your own is hands-on, messy, fantastic.

 Street Art and Murals

-While SMA is known for its colonial architecture, a vibrant street art scene has emerged in recent years, especially along the streets leading away from the tourist center.
-Take a walk toward the Aurora neighborhood or along Calle Ancha de San Antonio to find colorful murals.
+While SMA is known for colonial architecture, a vibrant street art scene has emerged in recent years, especially along the streets leading away from the tourist center.
+Walk toward the Aurora neighborhood or along Calle Ancha de San Antonio to find the murals.
 Kids love spotting them, and it turns a simple walk into a treasure hunt.

 Hot Springs Near San Miguel

-One of San Miguel's best-kept-not-so-secret secrets is the collection of natural hot springs scattered in the countryside just outside the city.
-The volcanic geology of this region means thermal water bubbles up everywhere, and several properties have built beautiful facilities around the springs.
+One of San Miguel's best-kept-not-so-secret secrets is the cluster of natural hot springs in the countryside outside the city.
+The volcanic geology of this region means thermal water bubbles up everywhere, and several properties have built beautiful facilities around them.

 La Gruta

-La Gruta is the most popular hot spring for families, located about 20 minutes north of the city center.
+La Gruta is the most popular hot spring for families, about 20 minutes north of the city center.
 The facility has multiple pools at varying temperatures, including a dedicated children's pool.
-But the main attraction is the grotto itself -- a man-made stone tunnel that leads into a steamy, cave-like pool lit from above.
-Older kids (over age 3) are allowed into the grotto, and they will think they have discovered a secret underground world.
+The main attraction is the grotto.
+A man-made stone tunnel that leads into a steamy, cave-like pool lit from above.
+Older kids (over 3) are allowed in the grotto and they will think they have discovered a secret underground world.
+Bella still calls it "the magic cave."

 The grounds include green spaces with tables and umbrellas, plus an on-site restaurant.
-Admission is approximately 300 pesos (around $15 USD), and children under 3 enter free.
-Note that La Gruta is closed on Mondays and Tuesdays, so plan accordingly.
-Arrive early in the morning for the most peaceful experience before the crowds build.
+Admission is approximately 300 pesos (around $$15), kids under 3 free.
+La Gruta is closed Mondays and Tuesdays.
+Arrive early in the morning for the most peaceful experience before the crowds.

 Escondido Place

 For a more upscale experience, Escondido Place offers private thermal pools that you can reserve for your family.
-This is ideal if you have very young children or if you simply want a quieter soak.
-The property is beautifully designed, with pools nestled among gardens and agave plants.
-It is pricier than La Gruta but worth it for the privacy and the setting.
+Ideal if you have very young children or just want a quieter soak.
+Pricier than La Gruta but worth it for privacy and setting.

 Where to Eat with Kids

-San Miguel's food scene has exploded in recent years, and the good news is that most restaurants here are genuinely welcoming to children.
+San Miguel's food scene has exploded in recent years, and most restaurants here are genuinely welcoming to children.
 Mexican dining culture revolves around family, and you will find high chairs, kids' menus, and patient waitstaff almost everywhere.

 Markets and Street Food

 For the most authentic and affordable meals, head to the markets.
-The Ignacio Ramirez Market (also called the Mercado de San Juan de Dios) is the main covered market in the center of town.
-Inside, you will find about a dozen fondas -- small, family-run stalls serving home-cooked Mexican food at very low prices.
-Point at what looks good, sit on a plastic stool, and eat alongside local families.
-Gorditas, quesadillas, and fresh-squeezed juices are all excellent choices for kids.
+The Ignacio Ramirez Market (also called the Mercado de San Juan de Dios) is the main covered market in the center.
+Inside, you will find about a dozen fondas, small family-run stalls serving home-cooked Mexican food at very low prices.
+Point at what looks good, sit on a plastic stool, eat alongside local families.
+Gorditas, quesadillas, fresh-squeezed juices, all excellent for kids.

 The Tuesday Market (Tianguis de los Martes) is an enormous open-air market that takes over an entire neighborhood once a week.
-You can find everything from fresh produce to handmade toys to clothing.
-The food stalls here serve some of the best street food in the city.
+Everything from produce to handmade toys to clothing.
+Food stalls serve some of the best street food in the city.
 Let your kids try churros with chocolate sauce, esquites (corn in a cup), or a fresh mango on a stick with chili and lime.
+Bring cash.
+Cash only.

 Restaurants

-Hecho en Mexico is a family favorite with a gorgeous courtyard setting, an extensive kids' menu (butter pasta, burgers, chicken strips), and a legendary brownie with ice cream and cajeta (caramelized goat milk).
+Hecho en Mexico is a family favorite with a gorgeous courtyard, an extensive kids' menu (butter pasta, burgers, chicken strips), and a legendary brownie with ice cream and cajeta (caramelized goat milk).
 Luna de Queso is perfect for a healthy breakfast, with a large outdoor area, kid-sized picnic tables, and smoothies packed with superfoods.
-And for a no-fuss meal on a hot day, Pollo Feliz has air conditioning, a huge play yard with ball pit, and reliably good rotisserie chicken.
+For a no-fuss meal on a hot day, Pollo Feliz has air conditioning, a huge play yard with ball pit, and reliably good rotisserie chicken.

 The Ice Cream Situation

 Your kids will want ice cream.
 You will want ice cream.
-San Miguel has excellent heladerias, but for the most memorable experience, save the ice cream for your day trip to Dolores Hidalgo (more on that below), where the town plaza is famous for exotic flavors you will not find anywhere else.
+San Miguel has good heladerias, but for the most memorable experience, save it for the day trip to Dolores Hidalgo (more below), where the town plaza is famous for flavors you will not find anywhere else, including some that should not legally exist.

 Day Trips from San Miguel